A Trip Advisor's Best Weapon

 This of course would cost more money, but based on my profile of you, I have a good idea you can afford it.

 I do not ask you directly how much money you make, how much you can afford, or how much you want to pay.
 Instead, I ask questions designed to determine your past vacation profile.
-Your past behaviors are good predictors to use as a starting point for what I may recommend.

 In addition, I would not recommend more than three choices because I do not want to make it difficult for you to make a decision.